OpenTranslationBible/open-bible/en-GB/07.Judges/md/judges-11.md

 ## Judges 11:6

-They said to Jephthah, “Come and be our leader so that we can fight against the Ammonites.”
+They approached Jephthah, saying, “Come and lead us in battle against the Ammonites.”

 ## Judges 11:7